Our final day on the southern Camino Portugués…

 Agueda – Albergaria A-Velha

-Finally there was a gap in the traffic.
-My heart still racing I started the ascent to the village of Serém de Cima.
+Finally, there was a gap in the traffic.
+My heart still racing, I started the ascent to the village of Serém de Cima.

 Ahead of us lay soulless stretches of industrial areas occupying most of the remaining original medieval pilgrim route into and out of Porto.

 The heat from the asphalt roads continually siphoned our energy.
 While the constant search for yellow arrows left us little time to enjoy the fleeting picturesque moments.
 And the accommodation issues that transpired that day left us deflated.
 So we made a collective decision and took a taxi to Porto.
 Lisa and Chrissy found us an apartment to spend three nights; to allow our feet and spirits to recover.
 This was the stunning view from my room.

-Caminho da Costa – the friendly way…
+Caminho da Costa – the friendly Way…

-The route is weather dependent…
+Warning!
+This route is weather dependent…

 The pilgrim experience…

-Once again the laundry facilities were a stone basin outside, given we’d arrived late in the day the only option was to recycle our walking gear.
+Once again, the laundry facilities were a stone basin outside.
+Given we’d arrived late in the day, the only option was to recycle our walking gear.
 Thank goodness it was all made of high tech anti-wicking materials.
-Oddly though we were given clean sheets and a pillow case.
+Oddly though, we were given clean sheets and a pillowcase.

-Only one of our camino family is catholic however, we all attended.
+Only one of our Camino family is catholic; however, we all attended mass that night.
 We were the only pilgrims in the packed church.
-The priest delivered his sermon, which my non-lingual brain easily translated as a special pilgrim speech, leaving us feeling very blessed.
+The priest delivered his sermon, which my non-lingual brain quickly translated as a unique service for pilgrims, leaving us feeling very blessed.

-As we endeavoured to navigate ourselves out of Vaina do Castelo and onto the coastal board-walks and roads that would hopefully take us up to Caminha we stumbled upon this small fishing port.
+As we endeavoured to navigate ourselves out of Vaina, do Castelo and onto the coastal boardwalks and roads that would hopefully take us up to Caminha, we stumbled upon this small fishing port.

 The greatest gift…

-It is these unexpected discoveries.
-Along with the hilarity of the moments like the local waiter telling us that previous evening his boss was a motherf***ker because he did not care for people only the money, which make the sore feet, the aching back palatable.
+Has been my friendship with Mike, Lisa and Chrissy.
+Along with the hilarity of the moments like the local waiter telling us that previous evening his boss was a mother f***ker because he did not care for people, only the money, which makes the sore feet, the aching back palatable.
 The “we’re in this together” attitude of comradery is, I believe, the greatest gift of walking the Camino.